Baked Acorn Squash with Blueberry-Walnut Filling

 - 1/4 cup maple syrup

 - Preheat oven to 400°, Cut each squash lengthwise in half; remove and discard seeds.
 Using a sharp knife, cut a thin slice from bottom of each squash half to allow them to lie flat.
 Place in shallow roasting pan, cut side down.
-Add 1/2 in. of hot water.
+Add 1/2 in. of hot water to pan.
 Bake, uncovered, until squash is tender, about 35 minutes.
 Drain water from pan; turn squash cut side up.
 Spread with butter; season with salt and pepper.

 - For filling, in a large bowl, toss apple pieces with lime juice.
 Add blueberries, walnuts and nutmeg; divide among squash halves.
 Drizzle with maple syrup.
 Bake until heated through, about 30 minutes.
 Cover loosely with foil if filling browns too quickly.